ningzhibin/protein-Inference/README.md

 * proteinGroups_homebrew.txt: output by my script.

 # proteingruops without unique peptides
-This algrithm does not try to come out with the shortest protein group list.
+This algorithm does not try to come out with the shortest protein group list.
 It only makes sure that each protein group has at least 1 razor peptide, not even 1 unique peptides.
 Therefore it is easy and works for quantification.
 You will find some proteingroups without any group-unique peptides, some times these proteins even have a very good number of razor peptides.
 These proteins could be technically removed without any issue, with covering all peptides identified.
-If you like you can do another round of calculation, by deleting all these proteins with no unique pepetides, then re-identify if a peptide is a razor peptides.
+If you like you can do another round of calculation, by deleting all these proteins with no unique peptides, then re-identify if a peptide is a razor peptides.

 Some further reduction could also be performed, for cases that a subset peptides from a proteingroup can be explained by some other (more than 1) proteingroups.
 If true, this protein could also be removed.
+Remember that which protein to keep for this case also does not have one only answer.

+Exmample: which proteingroup???????

+proteingroup1: peptide2, peptide3
+proteingroup2: peptide1, peptide3
+proteingroup3: peptide1, peptide2

 However, this is only for the purpose of being parsimony.
 Personally, for quantification, the concept of razor peptide (shared peptide only qunatified once) is simple and efficient.